 Why Is My Website Not Ranking in Google?

+If you want your website ranking on Google you’re in the right place.
 I liken a non-ranking website to owning a pimped-out sports car that won’t start.
 It looks great, but if it doesn’t move you from Point A to Point B, then you are going nowhere fast.
 So, bear with me as I take this analogy a bit further.
 Why is your website not ranking in Google?
 More than likely, one of the parts is not functioning as it should.
 You see, a website is a complex machine of integrated elements.
 When one goes down, it affects overall performance.
 Sometimes, it just leaves you stranded in the woods where no one can find you.

 The good news is that most ranking problems require nothing more than a quick website tune-up.
 Also, if you have an existing website want to make sure not to lose seo ranking on your website redesign, we’ve got you covered.